vanyegv/CSV-to-Chart/README.md

 + To execute throught the command line, you can execute as follow:

+	python3 main.py path_to_csv head_identifier head_values

+if you don`t declare heads, you will be redirected to a menu to choose the ones that you require.

 	python3 main.py path_to_csv

 If you don`t declare a csv file, an example data information will be displayed

 	python3 main.py